Max Kepler Player Props: Twins vs. Yankees

 Yankees Pitching Rankings (2022)

-- The pitching staff for the Yankees had a collective 9.1 K/9 last season, the fifth-best in the league.
+- The pitching staff for the Yankees had a collective 9.1 K/9 last season, the fifth-best in MLB.

-- The Yankees had the third-ranked team ERA across all MLB pitching staffs (3.31).
+- The Yankees' 3.31 team ERA ranked third across all MLB pitching staffs.

-- Yankees pitchers combined to allow 157 home runs (one per game), the seventh-fewest in the big leagues.
+- The Yankees surrendered the seventh-fewest home runs in baseball (157 total, one per game).

-- German (0-1) takes the mound for the Yankees to make his third start of the season.
+- Cole (3-0 with a 1.40 ERA and 22 strikeouts in 19 1/3 innings pitched) gets the start for the Yankees, his fourth of the season.

-- In his last appearance -- out of the bullpen on Friday -- the right-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.
+- In his last outing on Tuesday against the Cleveland Guardians, the right-hander tossed seven innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.